Biofeedback Devices-Be The Calm In The Storm Around You

 Sleep Disorders

-Biofeedback is used to improve sleep quality and address issues like insomnia, restless leg syndrome, and sleep apnea.
+Biofeedback improves sleep quality and addresses issues like insomnia, restless leg syndrome, and sleep apnea.

 Irritable Bowel Syndrome (IBS)